-Planning is underway for the 3rd Annual Harvest Fest, Saturday, October 14th, at St. Nick's.
-Come see the garden, pick up some handmade crafts, sample treats from the bake sale table, and get a bratwurst from the grill or some cider.
-Raffles, crafts, games, music, and more!
-Stay tuned for details, in the meantime, mark your calendars!
+Join us for the 3rd Annual Harvest Fest, Saturday, October 14th (10-2), at St. Nicholas, 350 US Route 1, Scarborough.
+Come see the garden, pick up some handmade crafts, get treats from the bake sale table, and enjoy a bratwurst from the grill or some cider.
+Take home fall mums and native Maine produce.
+Raffles, crafts, games, live music, and more!

 July Total so far: 42 1/2 pounds

 Radishes: 1 lb

 Parsley: 2 lbs